CenterForSpatialResearch/methods-in-spatial-research-sp2021/tutorials/tutorial01.md

 Remember to **Save** your project when finished.

+### Deliverable:
-**Deliverable: Please take a screenshot of your finished map and upload it to Google Drive under Deliverables/Tutorial 1.**
+Please take a screenshot of your finished map and upload it to Canvas under the tutorial 1 assignment.

 ---